-President Biden signed the Bipartisan Infrastructure Law (BIL) also known as the "Infrastructure Investment and Jobs Act of 2021", on November 15, 2021 (P.L.
-117-58).
-It included \$50 billion for the EPA to strengthen the nation's drinking water and wastewater systems-the single largest investment in clean water that the federal government has ever made.
+The Infrastructure Investment and Jobs Act of 2021 (IIJA) (P.L.
+117-58) included \$50 billion for the EPA to strengthen the nation's drinking water and wastewater systems.

-The BIL provides two appropriations for the CWSRF for each federal fiscal year 2022 through 2026 (see the table below).
+The IIJA provides two appropriations for the CWSRF for each federal fiscal year 2022 through 2026 (see the table below).
 The Base capitalization grant amount is set through the annual congressional appropriations process and is therefore not included in the table.